jbowdre/runtimeterror/content/posts/automate-packer-builds-github-actions/index.md

 I now have a place to execute the Packer builds, I just need to tell the runner how to do that.
 And that's means it's time to talk about the...

 ### GitHub Actions Workflow
 My solution for this consists of a Github Actions workflow which calls a custom action to spawn a Docker container and do the work.
-We'll cover this from the inside out to make sure we have a handle on all the pieces.
+Let's start with the innermost component (the Docker image) and work out from there.

 #### Docker Image
-I opted to use a customized Docker image consisting of Packer and associated tools with the addition of the [wrapper script](/building-proxmox-templates-packer/#wrapper-script) that I used for local builds.
+I'm using a customized Docker image consisting of Packer and associated tools with the addition of the [wrapper script](/building-proxmox-templates-packer/#wrapper-script) that I used for local builds.
 That image will be integrated with a custom action called `packerbuild`.

-So I commenced this part of the journey by creating a folder to hold my new action (and Dockerfile):
+So I'll create a folder to hold my new action (and Dockerfile):

 ```shell
 mkdir -p .github/actions/packerbuild # [tl! .cmd]
 ```

-I don't want to maintain two copies of the `build.sh` script, so I moved it into this new folder and created a symlink to it back at the top of the repo:
+I don't want to maintain two copies of the `build.sh` script, so I move it into this new folder and create a symlink to it back at the top of the repo:

 ```shell
 mv build.sh .github/actions/packerbuild/ # [tl! .cmd:1]
 ln -s .github/actions/packerbuild/build.sh build.sh
 ```

+That way I can easily load the script into the Docker image while also having it available for running on-demand local builds as needed.

-As a reminder, `build.sh` accepts a single argument to specify what build to produce and then fires off the appropriate Packer commands:
+And as a quick reminder, that `build.sh` script accepts a single argument to specify what build to produce and then fires off the appropriate Packer commands:

 ```shell
 # torchlight! {"lineNumbers":true}